GUDHI/gudhi-devel/.github/how_to_compile_gudhi_in_a_conda_env.md

 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=$CONDA_PREFIX ..
 cd src/python
 # To build python module in parallel
-python setup.py build_ext -j 16 --inplace  # 16 is the number of CPUthat are used to compile the python module.
+python setup.py build_ext -j 16 --inplace  # 16 is the number of CPU that are used to compile the python module.
 Can be any other value.
 # to clean the build
 # python setup.py clean --all
 ```